-In the course of our daily lives, we have to place trust on electronic components integrated in cars, smartphones, airplanes, and countless other devices, according to their reliability.
+In the course of our daily lives, we have to place trust on the reliablitiy of electronic components integrated in cars, smartphones, airplanes, and countless other devices.
 In many of these products printed circuit boards (PCBs) are integrated.
 The reliability of complex electronics and overall electrical systems is a result of experienced development and intensive testing.

 PCBs are exposed to mechanical and thermal impacts not only during their manufacturing process, but also during their transport and in action (for example: deformation, misuse, vibration, shock, thermal exposure).

 During the manufacture of PCBs, the following malfunctions and stresses may occur:

 - Bending strain during the installation of connectors, power rails, cooling plates, contact pins, solder terminations, or battery holders

 - Breakage during mounting of surface-mounted device (SMD), surface-mounted technology (SMT), and through-hole device (THD), through the hole (THT) and pin in hole (PIH) fitting